CynMorris/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 On the test data, the model achieved a precision of 0.7376, a recall of 0.6.288, and an F1 score of 0.6789

 ## Ethical Considerations
-The census data that itself may included biases based on such features as gender and occupation.
+The census data itself may included biases based on such features as gender and occupation.
 The model should be used for educational purposes only unless further investigation is done.

 ## Caveats and Recommendations
 Outside factors could contribute to imalance and bias.